Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is a Limited Liability Partnership (LLP)?

-A Limited Liability Partnership (LLP) is a formal method of forming a partnership that protects the partners.
+A Limited Liability Partnership (LLP) is a more formal method of forming a partnership.
 Largely similar to a partnership in terms of tax, one of the key differences in a Limited Liability Partnership is that it offers the same sort of limited liability to its partners that a limited company does.

 The key difference between a general partnership and an LLP is the liability of the partners.
 In an LLP their personal liability is limited, so their personal assets have more protection.